 - On-the-job training

 With on-the-job training, employees learn by performing their actual jobs.
 This type of training encourages hands on learning, so employees might learn more quickly and jump into producing for the company.

 Classroom-style training is a training method where you or another lecturer talks about the new hire’s job responsibilities.
 If you hire someone to teach employees, this will drive up the cost.
-You pass a lot of information onto the employee, so this can be overwhelming and time consuming.
+You pass a lot of information onto the employee, which can be overwhelming and time-consuming.

 Training new hires using technology, like computer or video programs, is known as technology-based learning.
 These training courses might be interactive.
 The more programs you purchase to teach employees, the more expensive the cost of training employees will be.

 Simulations teach employees about the job by imitating real-life situations.
 This type of training can range from free to expensive, depending on the job.

 Depending on your chosen training method, you will need equipment and supplies.
 For example, technology-based learning requires computer programs and videos.

 If employees keep their equipment (e.g., new work laptops), you won’t be able to reuse the materials in training future employees.
 You will need to buy new equipment each time you hire employees.